 Correlation Caveats

 Believe it or not, there are concrete parallels between statistics and information security.
-Statisticians use strange symbols and tools to perform their dark art much like malware researches and network security specialists stare at rows of hexadecimal, octal and binary data to derive meaning.
-Security researchers also understand which tool to use for the job at hand (i.e. you wouldn’t use netflow data to try to understand detailed payload information in a communication session between two nodes.
+Statisticians use strange symbols and tools to perform their dark art much like malware researchers and network security specialists stare at rows of hexadecimal, octal and binary data to derive meaning.
+Security researchers also understand which tool to use for the job at hand (i.e. you wouldn’t use netflow data to try to understand detailed payload information in a communication session between two nodes).
 The same holds true for data scientists and there are, unfortunately, some further considerations to take into account when working with even basic correlation techniques.

 This chapter described the Pearson correlation method, which is widely used given that it can work with data on an interval or ratio scale, with no restrictions placed on both variables being the same type.
 If you have ordinal or ranked data, two other algorithms: Spearman or Kendall’s Tau should be used instead.
 We aren’t delving into the correlation algorithm subtleties in this book, but you should have a solid understanding of the uses and limits of each before applying correlation in your own analyses.